microsoft/vsts-extension-samples/README.md

     `git clone https://github.com/Microsoft/vso-extension-samples.git`
     `cd vso-extension-samples`

-2. Prep the packages and distributions:
+2. Package and publish an extension
-    `npm install`
-    `grunt prepPackage --baseUri https://localhost:XXXX --publisher PPPP`
-    Note: XXXX is the port on which you will set up a local web server.
-PPPP is the ID of the publisher you created in the "Before you begin" steps.
-3. Publish
-    `cd dist\packages\<sample>`
+    `cd <sample>`
     Note: <sample> is the directory containing the sample you want to publish.

-    `vset publish --token TTTT --share-with AAAA --save`
+    `vset publish --publisher <P> --token <T> --share-with <A> --save`
-    Note: TTTT is the Personal Access Token you generated in "Before you begin" above.
-AAAA is the name of your VSO account.
+    Note: <P> is the ID of the publisher you created in the "Before you begin" steps. <T> is the Personal Access Token you generated in "Before you begin" above. <A> is the name of your VSO account.
     Note: From now on, if you need to make changes to your manifest and re-publish the extension, you just type `vset publish`.
 Your token and share options are remembered.
 4. Install by going to https://youraccount.visualstudio.com/_admin/_apps/hub/ms.vss-extensionManagement-web.manageExtensions.
 Find the extension you published under the Shared With Me category.
 Click "Install" to install the extension.